refactorroom/pim/documents/lession_contribute/03_configuration_system.md

 }
 ```

-However, RWMutex is preferred in CLG for consistency and when protecting multiple related variables.
+However, RWMutex is preferred in pim for consistency and when protecting multiple related variables.

 ## Adding New Configuration Options